Gemstones Episode 4.7: Pontius and Kelvin have their nards threatened, Teenjus meets the Devil, and Jordanians show their junk

 He and his friends walk away jeering.
 Jesse: "I hate Pontius so much!"

-: Another Gideon's Prayer Time to an audience of a few oldsters.
+Cut to another of Gideon's inept Prayer Time Powerpoint presentations to an audience of a few oldsters.
 The powerpoint is on "The Lord's Divine Power."
 It looks like he proved that God exists and is eternal, and that Jesus made an expiatory sacrifice -- all in 40 minutes?
 And the takeaway from all that complicated theology: "Love one another."

 He concludes: "You can stay or you can go, but it's over."
 Agreed.